 - You must be at least 18 years of age to participate.

-- There is an enforced casual dress code described in the Event Program.
+- There is an enforced casual dress code described in the Event Program and on poolplayers.com.
 Any player that the Tournament Director considers inappropriately dressed will be asked to change.

 - Any player entering the Tournament under fraudulent or false pretenses or participating in the Tournament under fraudulent or false pretenses will be disqualified.
 Players may also be disqualified for excessive skill level movement, irregularities or falsification of any scoresheet or Certification Statement, or for sportsmanship violations affecting the integrity of the Tournament, APA or the sport.

 - APA has the absolute and final authority to make all rulings relating to, or having an effect on, the Tournament and APA Members’ participation in the Tournament, including, but not limited to, rulings regarding player ability, skill level assignment, adjustments of a player’s skill levels and disqualifications.
 If a player is disqualified from this Tournament for any reason, that player will forfeit all titles, awards, and prize money they would otherwise be entitled to, and receive a minimum two-year suspension of their membership in APA.
 Disqualification can occur prior to, during, or after the Tournament.